✓ Updated June 2026

 A few things marketed for dorm room vibes that often don’t work out:

-• Tapestries that cover the entire wall — they’re large, awkward to hang evenly, and often start to sag or fall
+• Tapestries that cover the entire wall.
+They’re large, awkward to hang evenly, and often start to sag or fall by November

-• Neon signs — fun in photos, disruptive in practice; they produce a colored light that makes late-night screen use harder and can bother roommates
+• Neon signs, fun in photos, disruptive in practice; they cast colored light that makes late-night use harder and can bother roommates

-• Essential oil diffusers — often make the scent too strong in a small room; a reed diffuser or wax warmer is easier to control
+• Essential oil diffusers.
+They often make the scent too intense in a small room; a reed diffuser or wax warmer is easier to control

 The Part That Matters Most